Geography

 IMG_6420.JPG IMG_6421.JPG IMG_6417.JPG

 In Key Stage 2, more detailed maps are used to locate landmarks and examples of physical geography.
 In Year 3, the children learn about rainforests and within this topic atlases and online maps are used to locate the tropics, northern and southern hemisphere (as well marking the equator).
-In Year 4, maps are used to gather more information about the continent of Europe through our topic on Ancient Greece and Rivers and Mountains.
+In Year 4, maps are used to gather more specific information about the continent of Europe through their topic on Ancient Greece and Rivers and Mountains.
 Contour lines are introduced to study land elevation when looking at the tallest peaks on our planet.
-By Year 5 and 6, the children are creating their own sketch maps through observational fieldwork and using four/six figure grid references to explore their community.
+By Year 5 and 6, the children are creating their own, scaled sketch maps through observational fieldwork and using four/six figure grid references to explore their community.
 In Year 5, children learn about the industrial importance of Ellesmere Port whilst mapping the canal routes which link to our local rivers.
-In Year 6, the children progress their understanding of compass points to 8 figures and are able to use directional language to identify a sector of a broken map of South America.
+In Year 6, the children progress their understanding of compass points to eight and are able to use directional language to identify a sector of a broken map of South America.

 IMG_6407.JPG IMG_2319.JPG IMG_1312.JPG

-Pupil Voice - February 2024
+Pupil Voice

 I really enjoyed labelling maps of Ellesmere Port and learning about scales - AR